America’s gender, racial divides on display in House races

 “Everyone wants a representative from their community to stand up for their issues,” Barreto said.
 For the House, he said, “It’s the entire point: They’re representatives.”

-Democrats need a net gain of 23 seats to win back the House in the election on Tuesday.
+Democrats need a net gain of 23 seats to win back the House in Tuesday’s election.
 Enthusiasm has seemed to be on their side, especially in fundraising, but it’s unclear if that energy will be enough to win districts that swung to Trump in 2016 or have traditionally favored Republicans.

 The outcome could hinge on the suburbs, where Democrats are hoping that a voter backlash against Trump and GOP policies will help carry their candidates to victory.